 Location, Parking, and Bus Routes

-Our lab is located on the third floor of the G.G.
-Brown Building on the engineering (North) campus of the University of Michigan.
+Our lab is located on the basement floor of Building 28 of the North Campus Research Complex (NCRC) on the engineering (North) campus of the University of Michigan.

-There are parking lots available nearby all along Hayward St (most require student permits):
+There are parking lots available nearby the NCRC (most require student permits):

-The North Commuter and Northwood Blue Michigan buses regularly run by Hayward and Beal to our east; the #22 and #1 Ann Arbor Transportation Authority (AATA) routes also run by the same intersection.
+The North Commuter, Northwood, and North-East Shuttle Blue Michigan buses regularly run by the NCRC; the #22 and #1 Ann Arbor Transportation Authority (AATA) routes also run by the same location.